-It's a little different on Instagram: the platform makes a point of multiplying the ways to attract attention to your products.
-From the "Buy Now" links to add to your posts and stories to the product tags, everything is done to remind the visitor of your page that he could very quickly become your customer...
+It's a little different on Instagram: the platform makes a point of multiplying the ways to draw attention to your products.
+From "Buy Now" links to add to your posts and stories to product tags, everything is done to remind your page visitor that he could very quickly become your customer...
 Seemingly unrelated to social commerce, other features of Instagram can give a boost to your strategy.
 We are thinking in particular of the quizzes and polls that the network allows you to add to your stories, which can specify for you what are the tastes of your followers.

-Pinterest, sadly, does not allow the customer to buy without having to leave the platform (at least, for now).
-On the other hand, you will be able to offer them the most fluid shopping experience in social commerce by using Rich Pins, these publications directly linked to your product page...
+Pinterest, sadly, does not allow the customer to buy without having to leave the platform (at least for now).
+However, you will be able to offer them the smoothest possible social commerce shopping experience by using Rich Pins, those publications directly linked to your product page...
 Rich Pins to which we dedicated a part in a recent article, a must read to prepare a foolproof Pinterest strategy:

 #6: Highlight your entry-level products

 When we say that social commerce is the future of e-commerce, it implies one thing: that social commerce is not the present.
 Yes, and it's true: shopping on social networks is not yet obvious to everyone...
 To encourage the most reluctant to take the plunge, there is an unstoppable trick: use the star lever of the transition to purchase, that is to say the advantageous price.
 A visitor who came on Instagram only to stalk his ex will be more likely to buy a popular product at a low price than a high-end item that requires some thought.